-'American Idol' enlists Aretha Franklin for Detroit episodes
+'American Idol' enlists Aretha for Detroit episodes

 Aretha Franklin has given "American Idol" her R-E-S-P-E-C-T.